yogeshmpandey/yogeshmpandey.github.io/_posts/2015-10-05-Triund-Trek.md

 >Getting Started

-This trip was planned like every other trip without any plans, except for the reservation of bus for reaching and coming back.
+This trip was planned like every other trip (read unplanned), except for the reservation of bus for reaching and coming back.
 We booked the cheapest bus we could find on HRTC website.
 Having done that we got busy in our lives until we came to know that India Vs South Africa first T-20 match is going to be in Dharamshala on that same weekend.
 Then we knew that this trip is going to get more awesome.

 <img src="http://i.imgur.com/fWaBgvQ.jpg" alt="">

 >Just Reached Dharamshala

-Six of us started early from office and boarded the bus from Kashmiri Gate to Dharamshala at around 6:50.
-The bus ride was not so comfortable and the bus broke down at around 3:00 am.
-After few hours of struggle, we were back on the road.
+Six of us started early from the office and boarded the bus from Kashmiri Gate to Dharamshala at 6:50 pm.
+The bus ride was not so comfortable.
+To make the situation worse the bus broke down at around 3:00 am.
+After a few hours of struggle, we were back on the road.
 We reached Dharamshala at around 8:00 am.
-After reaching the hunt for the hotel began.
-We divided ourselves into a group of two and searched across 20+ hotels/lodges/hostels all in vain.
+After reaching the hunt for the hotels began.
+We divided ourselves into a group of two and searched across 20+ hotels/lodges/hostels but all in vain.
 Dharamshala was jampacked with around 25k visitor who came to watch the match.

 <img src="http://i.imgur.com/6gSpFcJ.jpg" alt="">

 >View From The Room

-However after two hours we finally found a  lodge that was very cheap and gave a breathtaking view of the entire city.
+However, after two hours we finally found a lodge which was very cheap and gave a breathtaking view of the entire city.
 After resting and contemplating on the subject of Life, Startups, Travel and other things we came back from the balcony deck and we made ourself ready for the match.

 <img src="http://i.imgur.com/TCwZAeT.jpg" alt="">